martin-dzhonov/Places/README.md

-•	(Up to 6 points) Validation and Error handling o	Validation of user input o	Handling access denials, network issues, etc. and keeping app alive
+•	(Up to 6 points) Validation and Error handling o	Validation of user input o	Handling access denials, network issues, etc. and keeping app alive The maximum score for the teamwork assignment is 100 points.